cea-hpc/modules/doc/source/module.rst

   Default value is ``0``.
 It can be changed at installation time with :instopt:`--enable-wa-277` option.
 The :envvar:`MODULES_WA_277` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_WA_277` description for details.

  .. only:: html